 9. Continue to reshare your content on autopilot

 Ask any blogger who has been doing blogging for any time, and they will tell you that blogging is 20% content creation and 80% marketing.
-That means you will spend 4x as much time and effort sharing your posts than you do creating them.
+That means you will spend 4x as much time and effort sharing your posts as you do creating them.

 When you write an article and share it on your social channels, there is still more work to do.
 It is essential to continue to share your content again and again.
-You must always reshare your old content, so it continues to be visible and send traffic to your site.
+You must always reshare your old content so it continues to be visible and send traffic to your site.

 There are a few ways to do this.
 The most important is to make sure your website has social sharing icons that are easily visible.
 If they are too small or do not stand out, readers can’t use them.
 These icons are for visitors to share your content for you.
 If they like what you wrote, they may want to pin it onto Pinterest or tweet it out to their followers.
 When you do not have social sharing icons on your posts, you are missing out on others helping you promote your traffic for you.

-You can also join Tribes, which are groups of bloggers get together to share pins for one another.
-Tailwind also offers great stats and customer service to help you get the most out of your pinning strategy.
+You can also join Tribes, which are groups of bloggers who get together to share pins for one another.
+Tailwind also offers excellent stats and customer service to help you get the most out of your pinning strategy.
 Give Tailwind a run by trying it for free to see what you think!

-One new feature you will find on Tailwind is the ability to share to Instagram from the same platform.
+One feature you will find on Tailwind is the ability to share to Instagram from the same platform.
 It makes it very convenient as you can access both sites from one login.
-It is super easy to share your posts, and they even offer help to find the right hashtags you should use to get your posts as more reach.
+It is super easy to share your posts, and they even offer help to find the right hashtags you should use to get your posts more reach.

 If Tailwind is not for you, check out Later.com.
-Just like Tailwind, it too allows you to schedule your posts, and they will have them shared at the time you indicate.
+Like Tailwind, it too allows you to schedule your posts, and they will have them shared at the time you indicate.
 One unique feature about Later is the ability to add a link to an article.
 You need to add the link, and it will be visible when someone clicks the link in your profile.
 It’s a simple way to re-direct that Instagram traffic right to your most recent article.